Hochepot

 The hochepot (hutsepot) is a stew eaten in the Nord-Pas-de-Calais region of France, and in Flanders and Hainaut in Belgium.
-Its origins go back to the Middle Ages and its first known recipes are in the Manuscript of Sion, the oldest treatise of cooking written in French around the 13th century.
-Although almost the same word is used in both Dutch and French, it has nothing to do with Dutch hutspot, which is a dish made from mashed potato.
+Its origins go back to the Middle Ages and its first known recipes are in the Manuscript of Sion, the oldest treatise on cooking written in French around the 13th century.
+Although almost the same word is used in both Dutch and French, it has nothing to do with Dutch hutspot, which is a dish made from mashed potatoes.

-Definition

-It is a Flemish stew made with oxtail, shoulder of mutton, salted bacon, and vegetables.
-The stewed vegetables are served whole, unlike the Dutch hutspot, in which they are served mashed.
+It is a stew made with oxtail, shoulder of mutton, salted bacon, and vegetables.

-The hochepot was formerly a meal with meat, chestnuts and turnips cooked with stock in a clay pot.
-Nowadays, it is cooked with different kinds of meat: beef ribs, shoulder or neck of mutton, veal chest or veal collar, salted pork, pig's ears and pig's trotter and sausages.
-They simmer in a pot with winter vegetables: carrots, parsnips, onions, leeks, celery, potatoes and herbs.

-Origin and etymology

-It is an old recipe from the north of France and the emblematic dish of Flanders and the province of Hainaut.
-The etymology of the word comes from the old French hottison, which means 'shake' in English.
-The term also refers to a pot-roasted chicken with vegetables cooked with down pieces of beef.